-When steel is curved, it is important to keep the stress-strain curve ratio in mind.
+When steel is curved, it is important to keep the stress-strain curve ratio for mild steel in mind.
 Below is a stress-strain graph that reviews the properties of steel in detail.

 If tensile force is applied to a steel bar, it will have some elongation.
 If the force is small enough, the ratio of the stress and strain will remain proportional.
 This can be seen in the graph as a straight line between zero and point A – also called the limit of proportionality.
 If the force is greater, the material will experience elastic deformation, but the ratio of stress and strain will not be proportional.
 This is between points A and B, known as the elastic limit.